How do I apply for Emergency Accommodation?

 Dublin

-If you are sleeping rough contact Dublin's Housing First Intake Team by phoning 086 8139015 from 9am to 11pm, 7 days a week until 11pm.
+If you are sleeping rough, contact Dublin’s Housing First Intake Team by phoning 086 8139015 from 9am to 11pm, 7 days a week until 11pm.

-- South Dublin County Council’s Assessment and Placement Service: Present Monday to Friday from 10am to 12 noon at Housing Department, South County Council, County Hall, Tallaght, Dublin 24, or phone (01) 414 9000 between 10-12 noon and 2.30 to 4pm.
-For out of hours contact the freephone 1800 707 707
+• South Dublin County Council’s Assessment and Placement Service: Present Monday to Friday from 10am to 12pm at Housing Department, South County Council, County Hall, Tallaght, Dublin 24, or phone (01) 414 9000 from 10am to 12pm and 2.30pm to 4pm.
+Outside of these hours, contact the freephone at 1800 707 707

 Check homelessdublin.ie for updates to services.